St Elizabeth's Class 2025 - 2026

 During this term, our topics are:

 Throughout the week, children are given many opportunities to practise their arithmetic skills.
-Each morning, all children complete a 'Tough Ten' and on a Friday, all children will participate in an arithmetic lesson.
+Each morning, all children complete a 'Flashback 4' and each Maths lesson they will complete an arithmetic session.

 Power Maths.jpg